 Although the families are to organize themselves with their relatives, friends and neighbors to actively participate in the construction work, they are of course supported by experts from nearby universities and architects.
 The aim of the project is to strengthen community cohesion.
 Local products will be used for the construction or local suppliers will be contacted.
 At the same time, the houses will be equipped with environmentally friendly features, such as a water tank or compost system.

-The selected families also receive further training by Fundación Comunidad and AWO International on the following topics: active civic participation, conflict resolution in the family and neighbourhood, gender equality and precaution and behaviour in crisis situations (evacuation routes, emergency protocols, etc.).
-The participants should pass on their acquired knowledge to their neighbours in the community to ensure an informed village community.
+The selected families also receive further training by Fundación Comunidad and AWO International on the following topics: active civic participation, conflict resolution in the family and neighbourhood, gender equality and behaviour in crisis situations (evacuation routes, emergency protocols, etc.).
+The participants should pass on their acquired knowledge to their neighbours in the community to ensure an informed community.

 |Project||Reconstruction of the destroyed houses from the earthquake of September 19, 2017|